httpwg/http-extensions/archive/draft-ietf-httpbis-priority.md

 resource to have relationships to one or more other resources.
 Clients will often discover these relationships while processing a retrieved representation, which may lead to further retrieval requests.
-Meanwhile, the nature of the relationship determines whether the client is blocked from continuing to process locally available resources.
-An example of this is visual rendering of an HTML document, which could be blocked by the retrieval of a CSS file that the document refers to.
+Meanwhile, the nature of the relationships determines whether a client is blocked from continuing to process locally available resources.
+An example of this is the visual rendering of an HTML document, which could be blocked by the retrieval of a Cascading Style Sheets (CSS) file that the document refers to.
 In contrast, inline images do not block rendering and get drawn incrementally as the chunks of the images arrive.

 HTTP/2 {{!HTTP2=I-D.ietf-httpbis-http2bis}} and HTTP/3
 {{!HTTP3=I-D.ietf-quic-http}} support multiplexing of requests and responses in